zeittresor/OllamaVibeDesk/README.md

 - optional WAV export via a local TTS endpoint
 - Windows installer and launcher batch files
 - no cloud requirement for normal chat usage once local services are present
-- multiple language support (currently: german, english, french, spanish, russian)
+- multiple interface language support (currently: DE/EN/ES/FR/HI/IT/JA/KO/NL/PL/PT/RU)
 - different voice output speakers for human and AI (as Sapi or VibeVoice Speakers)
 - automatic VibeVoice server setup included
 - auto answer function to act like the human based of the ELIZA algorythm to automaticly continue a chat dialog